42Boomers/minishell/README.md

 # minishell
-Create a basic shell from strach in C.
+Create a basic shell from scratch in C.

 Somes commandes are re-developped like :
 ```